Cameron Bairstow: Brisbane Bullets (2016–2019)

 On 18 July 2016, Bairstow signed with his hometown team, the Brisbane Bullets of the National Basketball League.
 Due to a shoulder injury he sustained while playing for the Boomers at the Rio Olympics, Bairstow missed the Bullets' entire preseason schedule, as well as the first two games of the regular season.
 In his NBL debut on 16 October, Bairstow recorded 15 points, seven rebounds and three assists off the bench in a 96–93 overtime loss to the Adelaide 36ers.
 On 20 December, he was ruled out for the rest of the season after scans revealed an anterior cruciate ligament injury to his left knee.
 He suffered the injury during overtime in Brisbane's 91–85 loss to the Illawarra Hawks the previous night.
 Having never previously suffered a serious injury, Bairstow had now copped two in the space of six months, including a career-threatening knee injury.
 In 13 games over the first two months of the 2016–17 season, he averaged 12.8 points and 6.5 rebounds per game.

 After missing the entire 2017–18 season with the injury, Bairstow re-signed with the Bullets on a two-year deal on 4 May 2018.
 He returned to action in the 2018–19 season.
 In March 2019, the Bullets elected not to take up the option on Bairstow's contract.

 Rytas Vilnius (2019–2020)

 On 25 July 2019, Bairstow signed with Lithuanian team Rytas Vilnius.

 Illawarra Hawks (2020–2021)

 On 4 August 2020, Bairstow signed with the Illawarra Hawks for the 2020–21 NBL season, returning to the league for a second stint.
 On 11 May 2021, after missing the previous nine games with a minor hip issue, Bairstow was ruled out for the rest of the season.

 Adelaide 36ers (2021–2022)

 On 8 November 2021, Bairstow signed with the Adelaide 36ers for the 2021–22 NBL season.
 He was sidelined late in the season with an ankle injury.

-On 23 August 2022, Bairstow announced his retirement from basketball.
+On 23 August 2022, Bairstow announced his retirement from basketball, citing the multiple injuries he had suffered, the mental toll of rehab and playing while injured as the main reasons for stepping away from the game.